omnetpp/omnetpp/doc/src/userguide/intro.rst

    Selecting the "Simulation Perspective" in Eclipse

-Most interface elements within Eclipse can be moved or docked freely so you can construct your own workbench to fit your needs.
+Most interface elements within Eclipse can be moved or docked freely, so you can construct your own workbench to fit your needs.

 .. figure:: pictures/Intro-DefaultLayout.png